mosip/documentation/docs/aws-installation-guidelines-new.md

 *   Kubernetes cluster is administered using the [Rancher](https://rancher.com/docs/rancher/v1.3/en/kubernetes/#rancher-ui) and [EKS](https://docs.aws.amazon.com/whitepapers/latest/overview-deployment-options/amazon-elastic-kubernetes-service.html)

-*   In V3 we have two Kubernetes clusters:
+*   In V3, we have two Kubernetes clusters:

-    *   Observation Cluster - This cluster is part of the observation plane and it helps in administrative tasks.
+    *   Observation Cluster - This cluster is a part of the observation plane and it helps in administrative tasks.
 By design, this is kept independent of the actual cluster as a good security practice and to ensure clear segregation of roles and responsibilities.
-As a best practice this cluster or its services should be internal and should never be exposed to the external world.
+As a best practice, this cluster or its services should be internal and should never be exposed to the external world.

         *   [Rancher](https://rancher.com/docs/rancher/v1.3/en/kubernetes/#rancher-ui) is used for managing the Mosip cluster.

         *   [Keycloak](https://www.keycloak.org/) in this cluster is used for cluster user access management.

-        *   Its recommended to configure log monitoring and network monitoring in this cluster.
+        *   It is recommended to configure log monitoring and network monitoring in this cluster.

-        *   In case you have a internal container registry then it should run here.
+        *   In case you have a internal container registry, then it should run here.

-    *   Mosip Cluster - This cluster runs all the Mosip components and certain third party components to secure the cluster, API’s and Data.
+    *   MOSIP Cluster - This cluster runs all the MOSIP components and certain third party components to secure the cluster, API’s and Data.

         *   [MOSIP External Components](https://github.com/mosip/mosip-infra/blob/v1.2.0.1-B1/deployment/v3/external/README.md#mosip-external-components)